Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Abstract

 \section{Abstract}

-In this paper, we present the first neural video codec that can compete with the latest coding standard H.266/VVC in terms of sRGB PSNR on UVG dataset for the low-latency mode.
+Neural video codecs have demonstrated great potential in video transmission and storage applications.
 Existing neural hybrid video coding approaches rely on optical flow or Gaussian-scale flow for prediction, which cannot support fine-grained adaptation to diverse motion content.
 Towards more content-adaptive prediction, we propose a novel cross-scale prediction module that achieves more effective motion compensation.
-Specifically, on the one hand, we produce a reference feature pyramid as prediction sources, then transmit cross-scale flows that leverage the feature scale to control the precision of prediction.
-On the other hand, we introduce the mechanism of weighted prediction into the scenario of prediction with a single reference frame, where cross-scale weight maps are transmitted to synthesize a fine prediction result.
+Specifically, on the one hand, we produce a reference feature pyramid as prediction sources and then transmit cross-scale flows that leverage the feature scale to control the precision of prediction.
+On the other hand, for the first time, a weighted prediction mechanism is introduced even if only a single reference frame is available, which can help synthesize a fine prediction result by transmitting cross-scale weight maps.
 In addition to the cross-scale prediction module, we further propose a multi-stage quantization strategy, which improves the rate-distortion performance with no extra computational penalty during inference.
-We show the encouraging performance of our efficient neural video codec (ENVC) on several common benchmark datasets and analyze in detail the effectiveness of every important component.
+We show the encouraging performance of our efficient neural video codec (ENVC) on several benchmark datasets.
+In particular, the proposed ENVC can compete with the latest coding standard H.266/VVC in terms of sRGB PSNR on UVG dataset for the low-latency mode.
+We also analyze in detail the effectiveness of the cross-scale prediction module in handling various video content, and provide a comprehensive ablation study to analyze those important components.
+Test code is available at \url{https://github.com/USTC-IMCL/ENVC}.